 - Ideally, Women should have an Abhyanga on Tuesdays & Fridays.
 This schedule increases their health and brings prosperity and abundance to the home.

-The specific day of week rule for Men & Women is to be strictly followed if you are having a full Abhyanga with pure sesame oil.
-Interestingly the Shastras give us a work-around to mitigate ill-effects of using PURE sesame oil for Abhyanga on other non-specified days of the week.
+The specific day of week rule for Men & Women is to be strictly followed if you are having a full Abhyanga with just plain sesame oil or plain gingelly oil.
+Interestingly the Shastras give us a work-around to mitigate ill-effects of using PLAIN sesame oil for Abhyanga on other non-specified days of the week.
 In this rule specific herbs and flowers are added to the oil to make it suitable for Abhynaga throughout the week. are eliminated if we used a herb infused Abhyanga oil with specific flowers and herbs.
-So if you use special Ayurvedic Abhyanga skin oils like the Krya products, you can use it on any day of the week for Abhyanga.
-This solution is especially useful if you are starting this habit and can find time only on Sundays to perform your Abhyanga.
+So if you use special Ayurvedic Abhyanga skin oils like the Krya Abhyanga Oils, you can use it on any day of the week for Abhyanga.
+This is the solution to the common query – can we have oil bath on Sundays ?
+The answer is to use a good herb infused Ayurvedic oil & avoid using plain sesame oil for oil bath on Sundays.

 Further if you observe the pairing of days for Men & Women, for each gender , one Tamasic & one Rajasic day is scheduled to help reduce the ill-effects of these Mano gunas ( mental qualities).
 The reduction of Tamas & Rajas and the consequent increase in Sattva is a highly desired outcome in Ayurveda , as Sattva is directly responsible for excellent health.
 An increase in Tamas & Rajas indicates the possibility of disease.